 The benefits of having an accountability partner

 If you really want to succeed at a goal, the data gives accountability partnerships a resounding thumbs-up.
-Having an accountability partner is enough to increase your chances of success to an astonishing 95%!
-And there are plenty of good reasons why this is the case.
+Having this person in your life is enough to increase your chances of success to an astonishing 95%!

 Two heads are better than one

-For one thing, an accountability partner gives you someone to compare notes with so you can both try different strategies and see what works best.
+For one thing, this gives you someone to compare notes with so you can both try different strategies and see what works best.
 It’s two people to do research, think of new ideas, validate them for each other, and test them with trial and error.

 Motivation is contagious

-When you have an accountability partner, seeing their hard work motivates you to work hard too, and vice versa.
-When you have an accountability partner you respect, you want them to have a good opinion of you and don’t want to let them down.
+When you have this person in your life, seeing their hard work motivates you to work hard too, and vice versa.
+In addition, when you have a partner you respect, you want them to have a good opinion of you and don’t want to let them down.

 Enjoy the journey